SFDO-Tooling/CumulusCI/docs/dev.md

-The `qa_org` flow sets up org environments where quality engineers test features quickly and easily. `qa_org` runs the specialized `config_qa` flow after deploying the project\'s unmanaged metadata to the org.
+The `qa_org` flow sets up org environments where quality engineers test features quickly and easily. `qa_org` runs the specialized `config_qa` flow after deploying the project's unmanaged metadata to the org.

 The following runs the `qa_org` flow against the `qa` org.